Updated: Aug 17

 So, apparently the spinout was going on in the back of my head without noticing.
 I really had no idea most of these fears were there!
 I never consciously put them all together in one string to see how they worked together to create an immovable barrier for me.
 So immediately I said “Please heal my fear-based thoughts.”
 Every time it comes to my mind I say it again.
 I’m not even letting myself think about finding a new place to live right now.
 I do feel a little more mental space around the problem than I have in a while, but there are still fears that pop up every time I start to think about it.
 I need to give this some time to work through my mind.
 I’m interested to see where it goes.

-What is fascinating to me is that saying this prayer feels just like energy work to me.
+What is fascinating is that saying this prayer feels just like energy work to me.
 These fear-based thoughts have energy to them that are creating blocks in my life.
 When I say the prayer I can feel that energy leave.
 Sometimes it is fast and easy.
 Sometimes it takes a while.
 But it does leave.
 With the energy gone, I have new space to think and take action.
 This is an amazingly quick and easy form of energy work that you can use for self-healing!

 “Every minute of every day, we can make a better choice.”